-23.13.601 Coroner Education and Continued Education and Extension o f Time Limit for Continued Certification (1) Coroner education shall be conducted as prescribed in 7-4-2905 MCA
+23.13.601 Coroner Education and Continued Education and Extension of Time Limit for Continued Certification (1) Coroner education shall be conducted as prescribed in 7-4-2905, MCA.

-- (2) New coroners and deputy coroners shall, within one year of appointment as a coroner or deputy coroner, complete the 40-hour basic coroner course at the academy or other equivalent course approved by POST.: - (a) tThe basic coroner course must be completed in accordance with 7-4-2905, MCA. - (3) Coroners and deputy coroners must complete 16 hours of continuing coroner education at least once every two years.
+(2) New coroners and deputy coroners shall, within one year of appointment as a coroner or deputy coroner, complete the 40-hour basic coroner course at the academy or other equivalent course approved by POST.
+The basic coroner course must be completed in accordance with 7-4-2905, MCA.

+(3) Coroners and deputy coroners must complete 16 hours of continuing coroner education at least once every two years.
 The two-year time period begins when the coroner or deputy coroner completes the basic coroner course.

-Subsequent two-year time periods begin when the coroner or deputy coroner completes the 16 hours of continuing education. - (a) The council, the director, or the director's designee may extend the two-year time limit requirement for the continuation of coroner's certification, set forth in 7-4-2905, MCA, upon the written application of the coroner or the appointing authority of the deputy coroner.
-The application must explain the circumstances which necessitate the extension; - (b) Factors considered in granting or denying rejecting an extension include, but are not limited to: - (i) illness of the coroner/deputy coroner or an immediate family member; - (ii) absence of reasonable access to the continuing coroner education; or - (iii) an unreasonable shortage of personnel; - (c) The council may not grant an extension to exceed 180 days from the date the 2-year time-period lapses; and - (d) The council will not grant extensions after the expiration of the two year time limit.
+Subsequent two-year time periods begin when the coroner or deputy coroner completes the 16 hours of continuing education.

+(a) The council, the director, or the director's designee may extend the two year time limit requirement for the continuation of coroner's certification, set forth in 7-4-2905, MCA, upon the written application of the coroner or the appointing authority of the deputy coroner.
+The application must explain the circumstances which necessitate the extension;

+(b) Factors considered in granting or rejecting an extension include, but are not limited to:

+(i) illness of the coroner/deputy coroner or an immediate family member;

+- (ii) absence of reasonable access to the continuing coroner education; or - (iii) an unreasonable shortage of personnel;

+(c) The council may not grant an extension to exceed 180 days from the date the two-year time-period lapses.